 - Lifting heavy weight (especially with improper form).

-- Constant twisting motion in the back.
-Especially if it is jerky and uncontrolled.
+- Constant twisting motion in the back, particularly jerky and uncontrolled movements.

 - Result of any type of accident, vehicular or otherwise.